 - You never seem to care about my feelings

-Instead, talk to them about how you feel.
+Then how to make someone realize they hurt you?
+Talk to them about how you feel.
 Says this Reddit user, “When you do approach your partner, avoid evaluative statements like “You did this” or “You did that.”
 This disempowers you and creates a victim mindset.
 Instead, retain your power and dignity by identifying your feelings and informing your partner of what you are experiencing.”

 2. Avoid bringing up the past